cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

         // ...
     }

-So, now every time the password property is assigned to the user it will be hashed using the SimplePasswordHasher class.
+Now every time the password property is assigned to the user it will be hashed using the SimplePasswordHasher class.
 We're just missing a template view file for the login function.
-Open up your ``App/View/Users/login.ctp`` file and add the following lines:
+Open up your ``App/Template/Users/login.ctp`` file and add the following lines:

 .. code-block:: php